How to Insert Annotate PRO Content

-Annotate PRO has several ways to access your libraries of content.
+Annotate PRO has several ways to access your libraries of content, find the right comment, and add it to a document or web page.
 Besides the extension menu, there are toolbars that can be placed at the right, top, both or be double wide.
 There is also a right-click menu and a feedback builder tool in the web editor.

 Additional Configuration Options